Ohio Pushes Aerospace and Aviation Forward with Breakthroughs in Unmanned Aircraft Systems

 In late April, Ohio Gov. Mike DeWine, Lt.
 Gov. Jon Husted and Maj.
 Gen. William Cooley, commander for the Air Force Research Laboratory (AFRL) at Wright-Patterson Air Force Base, announced that the Ohio UAS Center and AFRL would leverage groundbreaking aviation technology – called SkyVision – at the Springfield-Beckley Municipal Airport.

-SkyVision and this FAA certification is the first step in the right direction for advanced aerospace technology development in Ohio.
-The state has committed to a multistage approach to build the necessary infrastructure and technology to eventually support package and people movement.
+SkyVision, and this FAA certification, are the latest major steps positioning Ohio as a leader in advanced aerospace technology development.
+This certification is the culmination of careful planning by local partners to grow and support UAS advancement in the region.
+Together, Ohio has committed to a multistage approach to build the necessary infrastructure and technology to eventually support drone package and people movement.

 One of those early movers is VyrtX, which has committed to expand its operations in Springfield and is partnering with the Ohio UAS Center to utilize SkyVision in the development of drone technology to transport organs between hospitals for transplant surgeries.
-Because of this innovative approach to medical logistics, VyrtX hopes to minimize transportation time for organs, enabling a healthier future for the recipient.
+Because of this innovative approach to medical logistics, VyrtX hopes to minimize transportation time for organs, which can improve transplant success rates.

 While a major announcement, VyrtX’s drone testing and SkyVision are just a sliver of what Ohio has in aerospace and aviation technology, manufacturing, R&D and talent.